What is Glaucoma?

 Causes of Glaucoma – Optic Nerve and Pressure

-In most cases, glaucomatous optic nerve damage occurs from high eye pressure.
-Nerve damage can usually be stopped or slowed by lowering the eye pressure.
-The goal of glaucoma treatment is to lower the eye pressure by medicines, lasers, or surgery.
-Although vision lost from glaucoma cannot be restored, treatment can prevent or slow down further vision loss.
-Uncommonly, optic nerve damage continues despite having the lowest possible eye pressure.
-Intensive research around the world is now directed at understanding the cause of the damage in these patients and to develop new treatments to preserve the optic nerve.
+In most cases, glaucoma damages the optic nerve due to high eye pressure.
+Treatment aims to lower eye pressure using medicines, lasers, or surgery.
+While lost vision cannot be restored, treatment can prevent or slow further loss.
+In rare cases, the optic nerve continues to deteriorate despite optimal eye pressure.
+Consequently, researchers worldwide are investigating the causes and developing new treatments to protect the optic nerve.

 Many different eye disorders can cause high eye pressure.
 After measuring the eye pressure, your ophthalmologist attempts to determine the cause of the elevation.
 It is believed that some form of “clogging” or blockage of the drainage of fluid within the eye (aqueous humor) causes increased eye pressure.
 Since the eye continually produces aqueous humor, obstruction of its drainage causes the eye pressure to increase.
 Nearly any eye disorder associated with aging, inflammation, bleeding, injury, tumors, or even birth defects can raise the eye pressure.
 However, in most cases of glaucoma, examination reveals a normal appearing drainage system and no specific eye abnormalities are found.
 These patients are described as having “primary open-angle glaucoma.”
 In other cases, various abnormalities cause a partial or complete blockage of the drainage system.
 In closed-angle glaucoma, the drainage system is blocked instead of just being clogged.